Azure-Samples/azure-spring-boot-samples/storage/spring-cloud-azure-starter-integration-storage-queue/storage-queue-integration/README.md

 1. Send a POST request

         $ curl -X POST localhost:8080/messages?message=hello

+1. Receive the message you posted

+        $ curl -X GET localhost:8080/messages

 1. Verify in your app’s logs that a similar message was posted: